 The News Roundup - Domestic

-The House of Representatives held its first set of public hearings in the impeachment inquiry into President Trump’s dealings with Ukraine.
+The U.S. House of Representatives voted in favor of a resolution to formalize the impeachment inquiry into President Donald Trump.

-Former Massachusetts Gov. Deval Patrick announced his late entry into the Democratic presidential primary.
+Despite planned blackouts meant to reduce the risk of a blaze, wildfires continue to rage across California.

-Professional journalists on Twitter criticized a statement released by student journalists at Northwestern University apologizing to protesters for their coverage.
+The Washington Nationals won the World Series for the first time since 1924.

 GUESTS